Welcome to Puffins’ class page!

 Phase governor: Louise Woffendin

 In years 5 and 6, the children will be encouraged to work with growing independence.
 To support this, your child will be taking responsibility for their own organisation.
 Each child has been given a planner (Y6 planners are provided by Guiseley school to support children to be secondary ready when they leave us).
 Planners will be checked on a Friday morning and should have been seen and signed by an adult for the previous week.
 If there are any other messages that need to be read by the teacher on a day other than Friday, please ensure that your child brings these to your attention.

-Books can be changed on any day in the classroom and returned books will be quarantined by staff before being put back on the shelf.
+Books can be changed on any day in the classroom.

-Spellings will be tested each week on Fridays and the new list will be posted on Google Classroom following the weekly test.
-A spelling book will not be sent home this year (based on current guidance).
+Spellings will be tested each week on Monday and the new list will be given out following the weekly test.
+A spelling book will also be sent home with the spellings in.

 This Half-Term’s Topic Homework and Knowledge Organiser – Click the title for more.